This page of elephant facts will teach you everything you need to know about these wonderful creatures.

 They communicate with

-each other mainly through low-pitched noises.
+each other mainly through low-pitched noises, and even

 This is one thing elephants seem to have in common with whales – just as every individual whale has its own distinct call or song, each elephant can be recognized by its own individual 'voice.'

 Their ability to hear these sounds allows them to communicate with each other over distances of up to six miles.